 FISCAL IMPACT: STAFF TIME LEAD DEPARTMENT: CD ACTION ITEMS DUE COMMENTS STATUS 4.1 Identify City owned properties that could potentially accommodate wireless facilities.
-9/22 Staff met with the Wireless Task Force on Aug 2022 to recommend (9) nine potential City owned properties that could accommodate wireless facilities.
+9/22 Staff met with the Wireless Committee on Aug 2022 to recommend (9) nine potential City owned properties that could accommodate wireless facilities.
 Complete 4.2 Prepare and release a Request for Proposals (RFP) seeking the services of wireless carriers to develop, install, and manage wireless telecommunications facilities on a City owned properties.
-12/22 A Request for Proposals (RFP) was published in Sep 2022 and will conclude at the end of Dec 2022.
-In Progress 4.3 Accept and evaluate wireless carrier project proposals.
-4/23 4.4 Review project proposals with the Communications and Technology Commission and the City Council.
-6/23
+12/22 A Request for Proposals (RFP) was published in Sep 2022 and concluded Dec 2022.
+Complete 4.3 Accept and evaluate wireless carrier project proposals.
+4/23 City staff received proposals and is meeting with Wireless Committee on June 26 to discuss and evaluate bids.
+Complete 4.4 Review project proposals with the Communications and Technology Commission and the City Council.
+6/23 After receiving direction from Wireless Committee, staff will schedule a discussion item with the Communications and Technology Commission and City Council.
+In Progress